colinkiama/Pandora-s-Box/README.md

 # Pandora-s-Box
 ![alt-text](https://github.com/colinkiama/Pandora-s-Box/blob/master/GitHubLogo.png)
 Game made for UoE Game Jam 2017

+## System Requirements:
+Windows 10 Anniversary Update or Higher (There's a 99% chance you on the latest version already because of the way Microsoft pushes the automatic updates lol)

 ## How To Play:
 Can be played with a Keyboard or X-Input Controller (e.g Xbox One Controller)